 Individually, one person taking these baby steps to going green might not seem to make much of an impact.
 But if we all take simple strides towards being more conscious of our impact in the planet, collectively we can make a world of difference.

-Here are 10 easy ecotourism tips that will help you travel more responsibly and sustainably, not just for Earth Day but for every day!
+Here are 10 easy ecotourism examples and tips that will help you travel more responsibly and sustainably, not just for Earth Day but for every day!

 1. PACK LIGHT- Lightening up your load saves money on baggage fees and increases plane fuel-efficiency.
 Pack items that can be washed in the sink and are quick drying so they can be worn multiple times during your trip.
 We recommend (but do not receive compensation from) the ExOfficio brand, and wear it everywhere we travel.